Employers’ Guide For The Control Of Legionella

 Legionella is the bacteria that causes Legionnaires’ disease.
 This sometimes fatal form of pneumonia is contracted when a person inhales tiny water droplets filled with Legionella bacteria.
 It is not contagious.

-Legionella bacteria normally live in bodies of water such as lakes, streams or rivers, but are commonly found in commercial or industrial water systems.
-They thrive on water contaminated with algae, rust or sludge and can survive water temperatures as low as 4 degrees Celsius.
+Legionella bacteria normally live in bodies of water such as lakes, streams or rivers, normally in small numbers.
+When they get into commercial or industrial water systems, the numbers can increase dramatically.
+They thrive on water containing, rust or sludge and can survive water temperatures as low as 4°C.

 Identify the potential risk

 You must inspect all systems associated with water.
 These include any showers, heat exchangers or pumps.
-If conditions exist where either water temperature falls between 20 degrees and 45 degrees Celsius or water droplets are formed that can drift into contact with employees, you must take action.
+If conditions exist where either water temperature falls between 20°C and 45°C or water droplets are formed that can drift into contact with employees, you must take action.

 Prepare a plan of prevention

-If you cannot modify a system to eliminate the potential for Legionella growth, you must take steps to minimize the risk.
+If you cannot modify a system to eliminate the potential for Legionella growth, you must take steps to minimise the risk.
 A plan of action must be devised that includes a description of how the company intends to control Legionella.
-It should include a current and detailed schematic of your water systems, the proper procedures for safe operation of the systems and the name of the person responsible for the assessment and management of the plan.
+It should include a current and detailed schematic of your water systems and the proper procedures for safe operation of the systems.
+Additionally the plan must include the name of the person responsible for the assessment and management of the plan.
 You must also include details of the methods you will use to control Legionella as well as how often they will be performed.

 Enact the plan